 Medicine Hat College

-Students in the online certificate or diploma program are strongly encouraged to contact the Early Childhood Education Practicum Coordinator upon their admission to the program to inquire about the process for setting up practicum placements.
+Students in the online certificate program are strongly encouraged to contact the Early Childhood Education Practicum Coordinator upon their admission to the program to inquire about the process for setting up practicum placements.
 This process can take 2-3 months and there are deadlines that must be adhered to.
 All students are held to the same deadlines and requirements and failure to meet those deadlines and/or requirements may result in a delay in being able to complete a practicum placement.

 Work-Integrated Learning (WIL) Pre-Placement Requirements